SarangDeshmukh7/3-tier-website-hosted-on-aws/README.md

 This repository demonstrates the deployment of a scalable, secure, and highly available 3-tier web application architecture on **Amazon Web Services (AWS)** using **Terraform**.

-This project was developed solely for learning Terraform and gaining hands-on experience with AWS infrastructure.
+I developed this project solely for learning Terraform and gaining hands-on experience with AWS infrastructure.
 All components are provisioned using Infrastructure as Code (IaC) principles, demonstrating how to manage cloud infrastructure efficiently and reproducibly using Terraform.

 ## Project Overview